NextGen; the Next Generation of Navigation and Community Impacts

-Since 2010, the FAA has been meeting with airlines and other airport users to solicit their input into where to place these points around MSP.
-In January of 2012, the FAA was on the agenda of the Noise Oversight Committee (NOC) to publically present where the points would be located, but just before the meeting, they withdrew their request to make a presentation.
+Starting in 2010, the FAA has began exploring how to implement RNAV procedures at MSP.
+In January of 2012, the FAA was on the agenda of the Noise Oversight Committee (NOC) to present the proposed RNAV tracks for MSP when they withdrew their request to make a presentation.
 It was on the agenda for the next NOC meeting in March, and again withdrawn.
 Finally in September, the FAA was ready to present the tracks.
 The MAC had planned that the community representatives of NOC would develop a plan for public notification (not input) of the tracks before the next NOC meeting in November and then implement the notification plan between November and January.
 However, at the meeting the FAA stated that they needed things to move much faster than that.
 They said that due to time constraints with their testing equipment, they either needed the MAC to show their support for the RNAV tracks as presented, without any opportunity for changes, or the implementation of the project would be delayed until the fall of 2014.

 At this point in the process, Minneapolis had already expressed significant concerns regarding how this plan would work.
 RNAV was a relatively new concept at the time and had not been in wide use.
 There were many questions at the time.
 Was there a way to utilize this technology that would not concentrate flights over certain homes?
 How wide are these paths?
 How many could you have?
 What other changes could we expect?
 The answers were not forthcoming.
 The tracks that were ultimately presented would concentrate flights over a few areas.
 One track expected a high number of departures to fly over the same parts of southwest Minneapolis and Edina repeatedly.
 This certainly caused alarm for these residents.